Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-HE5CIGke424.md

 ### Transcript

-> mark two and three power poles gives us more hover pack range uh no plans for that or right now
+> mark two and three power poles gives us more hover pack range, no plans for that or right now